 Joshua Tree, California – It’s one of the top places in the country to elope for its crazy cactus-type-tree scenery and boulder-ridden dessert landscape.
 Along with Yosemite, it’s one of the most popular spots to photograph in 2019.
 While summertime is dreadful (I once got hiking sunburns through my Keens that lasted for 6 months…in April), fall and winter are quite lovely, and sometimes even cold.
 Joshua Tree is uber-popular for eloping in California, and with good reason.
 There’s a certain magic about Joshua Tree, and while many wedding photographers like to use trendy filters on this place, I think its vibrant, unique colors and lovely sunsets need no filter.
 But come nighttime…you WILL want to stay up during these times.
 Plus, you could get a Neowise Joshua Tree shot!
 How epic would a comet be in this landscape?!

 Yosemite, California – THE most popular elopement spot in the country, methinks.
 Right now, it’s hard to get permits due to COVID.
-In 2021 and 2022, the roads to many of the best photo spots will be undergoing roadwork, meaning it will be very hard to get there.
-But either way, there are tons of beautiful spots in the park, and no need to take the same ol’ photo (even though it’s epic).
+In 2022, the road to many of the best photo spots will be undergoing roadwork, meaning it will be very hard to get there unless you fancy a 20-mile round-trip hike to the top.
+But either way, there are tons of beautiful spots in the park, and no need to take the same ol’ photos (even though it is indeed epic).

 St. John, United States Virgin Islands – Most of the island is actually a national park, but it’s not complicated.
 In fact, you can elope in the USVI in the late afternoon on world-class beaches for a very small fee (and you can go to a lot of places for $0.)
 It’s not one of those $20 entrance fee national parks.
 If you want to elope in the Virgin Islands, you can do so on St. Thomas, St. John, Water Island, St. Croix, or many other small islands.
 Here’s a couple who said their vows on a deserted beach in St. John!
 Wherever you go, wake up early since it’s easy to swim with turtles and manta rays here.
 And against the Bahamas and Hawaii, the water in the Caribbean is the BEST.
 Who said underwater elopement?